 Effective communication is crucial to the success and happiness of every kind of relationship.
 In the workplace, a robust internal communication strategy often speaks volumes about the health of the organization itself.
-And yet, finding ways to improve internal communication is often dismissed as a business priority.
-According to the State of the Sector on Internal Communication, "Just 43% of North American internal communicators are tasked solely with internal communication, compared to 57% globally."
+And yet, finding ways to improve internal communication is often seen as a low business priority.
+Although the importance of IC has reportedly grown since 2020, the State of the Sector on Internal Communication reports that "the number of dedicated internal communicators within organizations is pretty much the same — apart from a slight decrease in enterprise-level businesses."

 It seems possible that too many US companies view employee communication as an expense rather than a revenue driver.
 But this viewpoint can and ultimately will have dire consequences on all sorts of employee-related factors.
 And that goes double in our rapidly changing post-pandemic work environment.
 Sound communication practices directly affect employee retention and engagement, not to mention your bottom line.

 Luckily, there are an increasing number of ways to improve your internal communication starting right now.
 Here are ten useful practices that we've seen in action from excellent internal communicators and adopted for our own use.
 (We’re sure you have some great ideas of your own.
-We encourage you to share them in the comments section below).
+Please share them in the comments section below).

 1. Take a Look at Yourself